 “A-1,” Fully Automated and Computerized Camera with Multiple Functions

 The “A-1″ camera with five AE modes was launched in April 1978, while the “AE-1″ continued to be a runaway hit.
-The “A-1″ attracted attention from inside and outside of the camera industry for its sophisticated electronic mechanism and multiple functions.
+The “A-1″ equipped with a full-fledged digitally controlled micro-computer, attracted attention from inside and outside of the camera industry for its sophisticated electronic mechanism and multiple functions.

 The five AE modes of “A-1″ were Shutter speed-priority AE, Aperture-priority AE, Program AE, Stopped-down AE, and Speedlite AE.
-The shutter speed and the aperture could be easily set with the dials on the camera.
-The “A-1,” with its superb operability incorporated a microcomputer, the first in the world.
+The “A-1″ realized superb operability.
+For example, the shutter speed and the aperture could be easily set with the dials on the camera.
 The electronically controlled fully automatic system ensured high-precision control for the entire photographic process including metering, a significant increase in the volume of information displayed, and also low cost production thanks to integrating several parts into a single component.